PHPLeaders/Membership/README.md

-Membership
+Preface
 ==========

 I'm extremely sorry about the unforeseen problems caused by me (Corey) adding everyone and their brother to the PHPLeaders group.
 My intent for doing good was there by all means.
 I've removed every organizational member from all repositories for damage control purposes so you will no longer be receiving notifications.

 The notifications issue was unanticipated and not something I envisioned Github would have enabled by default when adding organizational members.
 I had falsely assumed that Github would not do this as the default setting is to hide organizations form a user's profile and all public facing views.
 It also brings up the question as to why the default action for adding team members to an organization didn't require consent on their part.

 For the disgruntled, please email me directly at corey@coreyballou.com to discuss.
 I'd be more than happy to remove anybody not wishing to participate from the group.
-You may also opt to remove yourself on your own accord.
-By default, your membership in this organization is hidden from public view.
+You may also opt to remove yourself from the organization on your own accord by following this guide: https://help.github.com/articles/removing-yourself-from-an-organization.

+_By default, your membership in this organization is hidden from public view._

 ## Purpose ##